Become a member

 ‘This is Me’ is one of seventeen artworks produced for Hello Stranger, a Cornwall-wide community engagement programme created by Wildworks and supported by National Trust properties in Cornwall and the communities they serve.

-No visit to Godolphin is complete without a visit to the Piggery tea-room.
+No visit to Godolphin is complete without a stop-off in the Piggery tea-room.
 Enjoy a selection of warm pasties, sandwiches, cakes, and cream teas which can be accompanied with a good choice of hot and cold drinks.
 Well-behaved dogs on leads are welcome in the tea-room.

 Get outdoors and get fit at Godolphin.
 Take part in our monthly Trust10 running trail and discover the countryside estate at the same time.
 Suitable for 5k and 10k running abilities.